ns-moosavi/ns-moosavi.github.io/_pages/about.md

 News
 ------
+- June 2023: will be serving as a workshop co-chair for EACL 2023
+- June 2023: gave a talk on end-to-end reasoning at Bristol
+- June 2023: Dominic's paper on "[Arithmetic-Based Pretraining -- Improving Numeracy of Pretrained Language Models](https://arxiv.org/abs/2205.06733)" is accepted at *SEM
-- May 2023: Jasivan's first PhD work "FERMAT: An Alternative to Accuracy for Numerical Reasoning" is accepted at ACL as a long paper
+- May 2023: Jasivan's first PhD work "[FERMAT: An Alternative to Accuracy for Numerical Reasoning](https://arxiv.org/abs/2305.17491)" is accepted at ACL as a long paper
 - April 2023: "The Universal Anaphora Scorer 2.0" with Juntao Yu, Michal Novák, Abdulrahman Aloraini, Silviu Paun, Sameer Pradhan and Massimo Poesiois is accepted at IWCS 2023
 - Jan 2023: two papers accepted at EACL: "[Transformers with Learnable Activation Functions](https://aclanthology.org/2023.findings-eacl.181/)" with Haishuo Fang, Ji-Ung Lee, and Iryna Gurevych accepted at findings, and "[Lessons Learned from a Citizen Science Project for Natural Language Processing](https://aclanthology.org/2023.eacl-main.261/)" with Jan-Christoph Klie, Ji-Ung Lee, Kevin Stowe, Gözde Şahin, Luke Bates, Dominic Petrak, Richard Eckart de Castilho and Iryna Gurevych accepted at main
 - Dec 2022: will serve as an area chair for the ACL2023 "Discourse and Pragmatics" track